lnfernux/lnfernux.github.io/_posts/2023-11-12-ShareYourWork.md

 > You're not to think you are smarter than we are.

 I'm not a rockstar hacker presenting some fresh exploit or new novel attack, so what do I have to contribute?
-Well, throughout reading "Steal Like An Artist" I learned that most work is derivative in some way, shape or form and that's okay.
+Well, throughout reading "Steal Like An Artist" I learned that most work is derivative in some way, and that's okay.

 We find inspiration from people we look up to, people we respect and work we admire.
-We can take all that and through our experience and knowledge convert it into something that's ours.
-Something that, yes, is derivative, but not so much so that it's not valuable in it's own way.
+We can take all that and through our experience and knowledge convert it into something **that's ours**.
+Something that, yes, might be derivative, but not so much so that it's not valuable in it's own way.

 > You're not to think you can teach us anything.